Quick Take

 Males build a nest platform made of stems and leaves, which they place on floating vegetation near the water’s edge.
 Sometimes they just put their eggs on a lotus plant leaf.
 The nest is covered by vegetation to shield it from predators.

-The bronze-winged jacana (Metopidius Indicus) is from the Charadriiformes order, which includes 390 species of small to medium-sized birds who live near water and eat invertebrates.
-Its Jacanidae family is a group of waders (jacanas) in tropical regions worldwide.
+The bronze-winged jacana (Metopidius indicus) is from the Charadriiformes order, which includes 390 species of small to medium-sized birds that live near water and eat invertebrates.
+The Jacanidae family is a group of waders (jacanas) in tropical regions worldwide.
 The bronze-winged jacana is the only species in the Metopidius genus, and it means “on the forehead” in Ancient Greek, referring to its facial shield.
-Its specific name, Indicus, is Latin for “Indian.”
+Its specific name, indicus, is Latin for “Indian.”
 There are no recognized subspecies.

 These jacanas are relatively solitary; you will often find them alone or in pairs.